For general advising information please see the Advising Center website at http://www1.easternct.edu/advising/

 Before registering for courses (including summer and intersession), see your advisor.
 If you do not have an advisor, see the department chair to get one assigned.
-You may pick your own advisorr (or change advisors) if you wish; otherwise a History faculty member is assigned in rotation.
+You may pick your own advisor (or change advisors) if you wish; otherwise a History faculty member will be assigned to you.

 There are two possible ways to major in History.
-See the brief descriptions below, but also check the detailed requirements in the catalog and talk with any History faculty.
+See the brief descriptions below, but also check the detailed requirements in the catalog and elsewhere on this website or talk with any History faculty.

-If you are not yet a History major, fill out a Change of Major form, available from the History Office, Webb Hall 3rd floor or at the Advisement Center.
-See the History chair for registration advisement until your regular advisor is appointed.
+If you are not yet a History major, fill out a Change of Major form.
+It is available from the History Office at 326 Webb Hall, from the Registrar’s Office, or at the Advisement Center.
+You may see the History chair for registration advisement until your regular advisor is appointed.

 History and Social Sciences

-This major is designed especially for students who are also seeking teaching certification, but you are not required to have this major.
-Students with History and Social Science major find employment in many differnt fields.
+This major is designed especially for students who are also seeking teaching certification at the secondary level, but you are not required to have this major.
+Students with a History and Social Science major find employment in many different fields.